-Apple introduced Live Photos feature with iPhone 6s and iPhone 6s Plus and the feature is present in the latest iPhone 7 and iPhone 7 Plus as well.
-The Live Photos feature, as you know, is a mixture of movie and still image.
+Apple introduced the Live Photos feature with the iPhone 6s and iPhone 6s Plus, and the feature is present in the latest iPhones as well.
+The Live Photos feature, as you know, is a mixture of movie and still images.
 That is, a Live Photo is neither a photo nor a video.

 When you capture a Live Photo on your iPhone, the iOS creates a MOV file as well as a JPEG file.

-If you’re running Windows 10, Windows 8.1 or Windows 7 and want to view Live Photos on your PC, you have a couple of options.
+If you’re running Windows 11, Windows 10, or Windows 7 and want to view Live Photos on your PC, you have a couple of options.

-You need to either play the MOV video file using a media player, convert Live Photos to GIF images first on your iPhone and transfer them to your PC to view them, or transfer Live Photos to your PC and then covert to GIF to view Live Photos on your Windows 10 PC before viewing them.
+You need to either play the MOV video file using a media player, convert Live Photos to GIF images first on your iPhone and transfer them to your PC to view them, or transfer Live Photos to your PC and then convert them to GIFs to view Live Photos on your Windows 10/11 PC before viewing them.
 Or, you can simply sign in to the iCloud account in a web browser to view your live photos.

-Following are the four ways to view Apple iPhone’s Live Photos on Windows 10 and earlier versions of Windows.
+The following are the five ways to view Apple iPhone’s Live Photos on Windows 11 and earlier versions of Windows.

 View iPhone Live Photos on Windows 10 without additional software

-Convert Live Photos to GIF on iPhone to view them on Windows 10
+Convert Live Photos to GIFs on iPhone to view them on Windows 10/11

 There are dozens of apps out there to help convert Live Photos to GIF images.
-The only problem with these GIF converting apps on iPhone is that most of them are either paid or support limited number of photos at a time.
-And very few free apps that support unlimited Live Photos add a watermark while converting a Live Photo to GIF.
-We tried Lively app but with default settings the image quality of GIF was not up to the mark as you can see in the picture below.
+The only problem with these GIF-converting apps on iPhone is that most of them are either paid or support a limited number of photos at a time.
+Very few free apps that support unlimited Live Photos add a watermark while converting a Live Photo to a GIF.
+We tried the Lively app, but with default settings, the image quality of the GIF was not up to the mark, as you can see in the picture below.

-So we suggest you search the store and install either a paid or free app depending on your need.
+So we suggest you search the store and install either a paid or free app depending on your needs.

-Convert Live Photos to GIF on Windows 10/8/7 to view them
+Convert Live Photos to GIFs on Windows 11/10/7 to view them

 Quite a few free utilities are around to convert videos to GIF files.
 Any GIF Animator, Free Video to GIF Converter, and Freemore Video to GIF Converter are some of the popular programs in this space.
 We used Any GIF Animator to convert Live Photos to GIF and were quite happy with the end result.

-Convert Live Photos to GIF online to view them on Windows 10
+Convert Live Photos to GIFs online to view them on Windows 10/11

-Those of who want to view iPhone Live Photos on Windows 10 PC without installing any additional program can use an online converter to convert Live Photos to GIF.
-Like programs, a bunch of free video to GIF converter services available.
+Those of you who want to view iPhone Live Photos on a Windows 10 PC without installing any additional program can use an online converter to convert Live Photos to GIFs.
+Like programs, a bunch of free video-to-GIF converter services are available.
 We used Make A Gif web service to convert one of our Live Photos to GIF.